lorigirton/deep-learning-challenge/README.md

 The overall results of this deep learning model showed limited improvement despite various attempts to optimize its performance.
 The model achieved an accuracy o fapproximately 72.5%, which indicates that it correctly predicts the success of applicants about 72.5% of the time.
 Although I made several attempts to enhance the model, such as adjusting the number of neurons, hidden layers, and optimization algorithms, the accuracy remained relatively stable.

 In the future, I would recommend exploring more sophisticated techniques or using different machine learning algorithms to solve this classification problem.
 Random Forest is one example I would like to try.
 Additionally exploring additional data sources could provide valuable insights for improving the prediction accuracy.

+## Credits
+I utilized ChatGPT and AskBCS to complete this assignment.